Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

 \section{Extensions}

-When allowing that advertisements and organic items can be arranged in a fully hybrid way, one inevitable problem is that sometimes there may be too many ad items displaying in the optimal allocation.
+When allowing that advertisements and organic items can be arranged in a fully hybrid way, one inevitable problem is that sometimes there may be too many ad items displaying in the optimal allocations.
 Even though this type of allocations can achieve the optimal tradeoff, these scenarios will hurt the e-commerce platform in the long run.
 In this section, we generalize the integrated system to tailor for more practical requirements.
 We make two extensions: one is to restrict the number of ad items shown in one result page, the other is to add the constraint on the sparsity of ad items.
+In each extension, we find the optimal mechanism for the unconstrained problem (generalizing the Theorem \ref{thm1}), and build up the relationship between the constrained problem and the unconstrained problem (extending Theorem \ref{thm:rlt}).